chhylp123/BitMapperBS/README.md

 ### Changelog ###

-(9) January 17, 2019: version 1.0.0.8 released.
+(8) January 17, 2019: version 1.0.0.8 released.

     >>Added support of BitMapperBS to report the statistical information of read alignment into file.
-    >>When the input read files are in compressed fastq files (.fq.gz or .fastq.gz), BitMapperBS is sligntly faster at the expense of sligntly higher CPU Usage.
+    >>When the input read files are in compressed fastq files (.fq.gz or .fastq.gz), BitMapperBS is sligntly faster at the expense of sligntly higher CPU usage.

 (7) January 8, 2019: version 1.0.0.7 released.